timofeysie/ruff-hashbrown/www/src/content/blog/2025-06-25-hashbrown-launch.md

 LiveLoveApp provides support to enterprises:

-- **AI Sprint**: Spend a few days to a full week with the core contributors of hashbrown.
+- **AI Sprint**: Spend a few days to a full week with the core contributors of Hashbrown.
 We start with a workshop on AI engineering.
 We teach you and your team how to design system prompts and how to implement function calling, structured output, and generative UI.
 As part of the sprint we want to build something tangible together.
 We work with your team to design, build and deploy intelligent features into your web application.
-- **Long Term Support**: Get dedicated support from hashbrown core contributors, guaranteed response times, prioritized bug fixes, and the opportunity to influence our product roadmap.
+- **Long Term Support**: Get dedicated support from Hashbrown core contributors, guaranteed response times, prioritized bug fixes, and the opportunity to influence our product roadmap.
 - **Consulting**: Get expert AI engineering and architecture guidance from our team.

 ---